-Process definitions are where you define the set of steps to be managed and tracked as part of a process, including step order, ownership, associated actions, and due dates.
+Using a process definition, you can define the set of steps to be managed and tracked as part of a process, including step order, ownership, associated actions, and due dates.

 Process definitions are stored in the Process Definition Library.
 Access to the definitions is controlled by the file security settings on the Files tab of security.
 Only users who need to create and modify the process definitions need access to these files.
 Users who are assigned to perform individual steps in the process do not need access to the definition in order to perform the task or to view the process status.